holoviz/geoviews/doc/index.rst

 -----

-GeoViews itself is also installable using `pip`, but to do that you will first need to have installed the [dependencies of cartopy](http://scitools.org.uk/cartopy/docs/v0.15/installing.html#requirements), or else have set up your system to be able to build them.
+GeoViews itself is also installable using `pip`, but to do that you will first need to have installed the `dependencies of cartopy <http://scitools.org.uk/cartopy/docs/v0.15/installing.html#requirements>`_, or else have set up your system to be able to build them.